Mystery Artist Puts Ramsgate Coastline on the Map With Breathtaking Driftwood Sculptures

 Cyan Boujee shows off curves and skin while in Dubai, fans mesmerised: "Built to make it rain"

 Cluley later shared another video showing more of the creations he discovered along the beach.
-This time, he revealed an incredible timber sculpture shaped like a man’s face.
+This time, he revealed an incredible timber creation shaped like a man’s face.
 Further along the coastline were two smaller fisherman figures, also crafted from the same material.

 Cluley gushed about how creativity, time and the sea all played a role in shaping the artworks.